 You can find both full-time and part-time jobs at Food Lion, and you can find the ideal job for you and your skills and qualifications.
 You can find the available options on the company’s website here.

-Does Food Lion Drug Test Before Hiring?
+Does Food Lion Drug Test Before Hiring in 2023?

 There is a lot of talk about Food Lion’s drug testing policy, as some websites report that the grocery store chain does indeed drug tests and does them regularly every 30 days.